Skip to content

 states = data["states"]

-The helper script examples/plot_sim.py loads both the .npz file and params.yaml.
+The helper script examples/plot_sim.py loads the .npz file written by the default NpzCompressed mode and the top-level params.yaml file.

 Striding Behavior